-(1)The bonus amount is based upon a payment equal to the executive officer's highest annual bonus payments (determined as provided in the applicable change of control agreement) that were paid (taking into account the application of the bonus bank feature in our Amended and Restated Stock Incentive Plan and the 33% payout thereof in each fiscal year) with respect to the applicable fiscal year or years.
+(1) The bonus amount is based upon a payment equal to the executive officer's highest annual bonus payments (determined as provided in the applicable change of control agreement) that were paid (taking into account the application of the bonus bank feature in our Amended and Restated Stock Incentive Plan and the 33% payout thereof in each fiscal year) with respect to the applicable fiscal year or years.

-The benefits consist of expenses for the continuation of health and dental coverage for a three (with respect to Mr. Krejci) or (2) two (with respect to all other named executive officers) year period.
+(2) The benefits consist of expenses for the continuation of health and dental coverage for a three (with respect to Mr. Krejci) or two (with respect to all other named executive officers) year period.

 Our Amended and Restated Stock Incentive Plan also provides for immediate vesting of all outstanding options and the lapse of any forfeiture provisions or other vesting restrictions on outstanding shares of restricted stock upon a change in control of STRATTEC.
-The following table sets forth the unvested stock options and shares of unvested restricted stock held by our named executive officers as of July 3, 2016 that would become vested in the event of a change in control of STRATTEC.
+The following table sets forth the unvested stock options and shares of unvested restricted stock held by our named executive officers as of July 2, 2017 that would become vested in the event of a change in control of STRATTEC.

-Number of Shares of Name Number of Shares Underlying Unvested Options Unrealized Value of Unvested Options(1) of Unvested Restricted Stock that are Unvested Unrealized Value of Unvested Restricted Stock(2) Frank J. Krejci 18,450 \$ 51,983 8,250 \$ 349,223 Patrick J. Hansen 8,210 \$ 23,385 5,450 \$ 230,699 Rolando Guillot 5,470 \$ 15,530 4,340 \$ 183,712 Richard P. Messina 4,710 \$ 13,249 4,440 \$ 187,945 Brian J. Reetz 4,360 \$ 12,380 3,520 \$ 149,002
+Shares of N Number of Shares Underlying of Un zed Value vested Restricted Stock that are Unves alized Value of ted Restricted Name Unvested Options Optio ons (1) Unvested Stock(2) Frank J. Krejci 4,090 \$ 0 8,275 \$ 292,935 Patrick J. Hansen 1,750 \$ 0 5,450 \$ 192,930 Rolando Guillot 1,180 \$ 0 4,140 \$ 146,556 Richard P. Messina 1,050 \$ 0 4,140 \$ 146,556 Brian J. Reetz 940 \$ 0 3,570 \$ 126,378

-(1) Unrealized value equals the closing market value of our Common Stock as of July 1, 2016, the last trading day prior to our fiscal year end of July 3, 2016, minus the exercise price, multiplied by the number of unvested stock options as of such date.
-The closing market value of our Common Stock on July 1, 2016 was \$42.33.
-Any shares subject to unvested stock options where the exercise price exceeds the closing market value of our Common Stock on July 1, 2016 are deemed to have no unrealized value.

-(2) Unrealized value equals the closing market value of our Common Stock as of July 1, 2016, the last trading day prior to our fiscal year end of July 3, 2016, multiplied by the number of unvested shares of our Common Stock as of such date.
-The closing market value of our Common Stock on July 1, 2016 was \$42.33.
+- (1) Unrealized value equals the closing market value of our Common Stock as of the last trading day prior to our fiscal year end of July 2, 2017, minus the exercise price, multiplied by the number of unvested stock options as of such date.
+The closing market value of our Common Stock on the last trading day prior to our fiscal year end of July 2, 2017 was \$35.40.
+Any shares subject to unvested stock options where the exercise price exceeds the closing market value of our Common Stock on such last trading day are deemed to have no unrealized value. - (2) Unrealized value equals the closing market value of our Common Stock as of the last trading day prior to our fiscal year end of July 2, 2017, multiplied by the number of unvested shares of our Common Stock as of such date.
+The closing market value of our Common Stock on the last trading day prior to our fiscal year end of July 2, 2017 was \$35.40.